siefca/attribute-filters/docs/USAGE.md

 as primary arguments, but has exactly the same effect as the `attribute_set`.

 The [`filter_attribute`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/ClassMethods:filter_attribute)
-(a.k.a `the_attribute`) method also lets you create or update a set, just the arguments order is reversed (attribute name goes first).
+(a.k.a `the_attribute`) class method also lets you create or update a set, just the arguments order is reversed (attribute name goes first).

 Example: